The Oxfam Shop

 “My grandson looks just like his grandfather did,” she confided.
 “He works at a coal mine in Australia,” she went on.
 “He flies there from Perth.
 And he works long hours and earns lots of money.
 He owns a Harley Davidson and big old Valiant.
 That’s an Australian car, you know.”

-I nodded as the old woman rolled out the details of her grandson’s life.
-We’d never spoken much before, other the usual cash register patter:
+I nodded as the grandmother rolled out the details of her grandson’s life, without revealing that, I too, was Australian.
+We’d never spoken much before, other than the usual cash register patter:

 “How much is this teaspoon?” she’d ask.

 “Fifty pence,” I’d reply.

 “But I’ve only got twenty pence with me today,” she’d say with a sigh.

 “That’s okay,” I’d say and top up her twenty pence with thirty from my pocket.

 It was quiet in the shop, so I came out from behind the counter to help her find a photo frame.
 As we looked, the grandmother continued to talk.
 Her only son, who lived nearby, had “recently” married his ex-wife’s sister.
 And his ex-wife and their children had moved to Australia to escape the unpleasant “family situation”.